 Introducing Solids When Baby is Ready

 The first aspect that makes this method baby-led is that it begins when the baby shows signs that he is ready for solids.
 (Throughout this article I use “he”, since it is easier than continually saying “he or she”.
-Please pardon this if you happen to have a girl.)
+Please pardon this if your baby is female.)

 Signs of readiness for solids include: